Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The community's Governmental Aggregation Program can go on indefinitely.
-The offer from Constellation is for two years and will end with your April 2020 billing cycle.
-The rate through your April 2020 billing cycle will be $3.183/Mcf.
+The community’s Governmental Aggregation Program can go on indefinitely.
+The offer from Constellation is for four years and will end with your April 2024 billing cycle.
+The rate through your April 2024 billing cycle will be $2.835/Mcf.

 While most residents will remain in, and benefit from, Governmental Aggregation Programs, the choice is up to you.
 If you do not want to participate you will have 21 days in which to return a reply card to Constellation or call them toll-free at 1-844-467-4303.
 If you fail to do that, Constellation will enroll you as a new customer.
 Dominion Energy Ohio (DEO) will acknowledge the enrollment and send you a confirmation letter reminding you of the pending switch.
 That letter will mention that you can cancel the switch by contacting DEO within 7 days.